bharathgs/Awesome-pytorch-list/README.md

 231. [Structured-Self-Attention](https://github.com/kaushalshetty/Structured-Self-Attention):
 Implementation for the paper A Structured Self-Attentive Sentence Embedding, which is published in ICLR 2017: arxiv.org/abs/1703.03130 .
 232. [graphsage-simple](https://github.com/williamleif/graphsage-simple): Simple reference implementation of GraphSAGE.
+233. [Detectron.pytorch](https://github.com/roytseng-tw/Detectron.pytorch): A pytorch implementation of Detectron.
+Both training from scratch and inferring directly from pretrained Detectron weights are available.

 ## Blogs & Articles